How to keep your pool

 retest the water every few hours.
 Don't drag it out or even

-important.
-I suggest that you use the
+suggest that you use a

-low levels of chlorine.
+the color-matching and guesswork.
 Sand filters are not great at

 removing dead algae and should not be backwashed regularly -